carine-h/carine-h.github.io/posts/blog_5.md

 ![](../images/fb_ad5.png)

 [Projected](https://www.nytimes.com/live/2020/battleground-states-2020-election) swing states like Florida, Pennsylvania, North Carolina, and even Texas are getting the bulk of FB ad spending to date.
 Interestingly California has a heavy amount of spending though it is firmly projected to vote Biden.

+## Concluding on Ads
+Overall, we've seen that ads are strategically employed in battelground states (though not restrospective swing states).
+Swing is negatively correlated with ad spending presumably because of a campaign's miscalculations on what will or will not be a battleground state *or* their own caution.

+As for incumbency, we've seen that non-incumbent parties spent more than incumbent parties and that *both* spend more and more approaching election day.
+That's where the pattern ends with incumbency and ads - the tone and purpose of ads does not seem to correlate with incumbency.

+Finally, as we look to 2020, states like Florida, Ohio, and North Carolina are getting plenty of Facebook ads.
+These seem to be some of the main battleground states going into November.
+Perhaps with sustained ad purchases, the Trump and Biden campaigns can persuade some Facebook users.